thehorselessnewspaper/cms-mirror/src/generated-code/angular/horseless-contentapi-workspace/projects/wizardcontroller/horseless-contentapi-lib/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.

+it is the angular client side rest library for the horseless newspaper

+use it to connect to the horseless content entities

 ## Code scaffolding

 Run `ng generate component component-name --project horseless-contentapi-lib` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project horseless-contentapi-lib`.